Over the Rainbow (Connie Talbot album)

-Over the Rainbow is the debut album of child singer Connie Talbot, and was released 26 November 2007 by Rainbow Recording Company.
-Talbot, who had entered the public eye after her appearance on the first series of Britain's Got Talent at age six, signed with Rainbow, an independent label, after briefly recording with Sony BMG.
+Over the Rainbow is the debut album by child singer Connie Talbot, and was released 26 November 2007 by Rainbow Recording Company.
+Talbot entered the public eye after her appearance on the first series of Britain's Got Talent at age six.
 Over the Rainbow consists entirely of covers of pop and Christmas songs, and was recorded primarily in a spare room in the house of Talbot's aunt, in an attempt not to interrupt Talbot's childhood by disrupting her regular activities.
 Although public appearances were initially kept to a minimum, Talbot did make appearances to promote the album, and performed in public several times after the British release.

 Over the Rainbow received poor reviews.
 Though praising Talbot's voice, critics noted a lack of depth in the performances, and questioned the appropriateness of releasing and rating work by such a young artist.
 The album peaked at number 35 on the UK Albums Chart.
 Despite its poor chart performance, additional copies of the album had to be pressed after sales were higher than expected.
 Talbot later toured Asia in support of the album; Over the Rainbow achieved more success on Asian charts, reaching number one in Taiwan, South Korea and Hong Kong.

 Over the Rainbow was rereleased on 18 June 2008 with an updated track list, replacing some of the Christmas-themed tracks of the original with more general covers.
-The first single from the album, a cover of Bob Marley's "Three Little Birds," was released in June 2008, and a music video for the song was shot in Jamaica.
+The first single from the album, a cover of Bob Marley's "Three Little Birds", was released in June 2008, and a music video for the song was shot in Jamaica.
 On 14 October, the album was released in the US, appearing on several Billboard charts.
 Talbot visited the US to promote the album, appearing on national television.